-The membership interests of Lafayette were acquired using the Lafayette Note.
+The membership interests of Lafayette were acquired in exchange for the Lafayette Note.
 Pursuant to the terms of the Lafayette Note, Urbn Leaf paid \$500,000 in the form of a down payment, with the remaining \$2,000,000 to be paid in equal installments over a period of 24 months.
 On March 13, 2023, the Company entered into the Lafayette Membership Assignment.
-Pursuant to the Lafayette Membership Assignment, the Company assigned its 90% interest in Lafayette back to the existing partners and will make a \$120,000 payment for back rent owed on the property in exchange for satisfaction of the Lafayette Note (Note 11 and 23).
+Pursuant to the Lafayette Membership Assignment, the Company assigned its 90% interest in Lafayette back to the other remaining partners and made a \$120,000 payment for back rent owed on the property in exchange for satisfaction of the Lafayette Note (Note 11 and 24).